Metea Valley High School: Music

 In 2016, Metea Valley was presented with one of three GRAMMY Signature Gold Schools award.
 GRAMMY Signature School awards are given to high school music programs that are keeping music programs alive and well despite budgets and school politics.

 The music department at Metea Valley hosts an annual concert in December named "Collage".
 The event comprises four repetitions of the same concert spread over two nights; however, soloists and small ensembles who play during transitions often differ between the concerts.
 Each concert ends with a finale featuring all music students from Metea Valley.
 In 2013, the Collage concerts featured a group of tuba and euphonium players going under the name "The Deep Brass Ensemble", that played Frosty the Snowman on sousaphones and euphoniums.

-The Metea Valley Marching Mustangs is the school's marching band.
-They perform during halftime at all of the Metea Valley home football games.
-Their halftime show changes every year and have general themes such as "Disney Tribute", "BeatleMania" and "Stars and Stripes".
-Every year the band goes on a trip to another state to show off what they've worked so hard to achieve.
-These places range in distance from Ohio, to Florida, and even as far as Hawaii.
-They also participate in band days at places such as University of Wisconsin, University of Illinois, and Northern Illinois University.
-On November 11, 2014, the Marching Mustangs held a "Tribute to Veterans" concert along with some other groups from the music department.
+The school's marching band is named the Metea Valley Marching Mustangs.
+They perform during halftime at all Metea Valley home football games.
+Their halftime show changes yearly.
+Every other year the band goes on a trip to another state to perform there.
+They also participate in band days at places such as University of Wisconsin–Madison, University of Illinois Urbana-Champaign, and Northern Illinois University.

 The Marching Mustangs were one of many bands selected to perform at the 2013 Outback Bowl in Tampa Bay, Florida, and would be invited again in 2019.
-The band also traveled to Hawaii over the 2014 Thanksgiving week to perform at the Waikiki Holiday Parade and at Pearl Harbor.
-The band played their show "Stars and Stripes" at this venue.
-In 2020, It was planned for the Marching Mustangs to go to Cleveland, Ohio, where they would play their rock themed show at the Rock and Roll Hall of Fame and participate in a parade at Cedar Point.
-This, however, like many events in 2020, was cancelled, but the show was still produced under strict regulations as to mitigate the spread of Covid-19.
-This year saw the number of participants drop sharply, but it didn't stop them from playing halftime shows and coming back even stronger the next year in the 2021 season.
+The band also traveled to Hawaii to perform at the Waikiki Holiday Parade and at Pearl Harbor.

 Additionally, they participate in an annual Memorial and Labor Day parade in either Naperville or Aurora, the two closest cities.

-Metea Valley students also participate in the Annual Fine Arts Festival, since its opening in 2009.
+Metea Valley students also participate in an annual Fine Arts Festival since 2009.